 As a result of this extensive training, OMS’s are well-prepared to identify, diagnose, and alleviate the source of pain and anxiety within the scope of their discipline, and to appropriately administer local anesthesia, all forms of sedation, and general anesthesia.
 Further, they are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during the administration of anesthesia.

 The Best Way to Reduce Anxiety

 The very best way to reduce a patient’s anxiety is to make certain they know what to expect during and after surgery.
-Prior to your surgery, Dr. McDonald will review with you the type of anesthetic recommended for your surgery, as well as the way you’re likely to feel during and after the operation.
+Prior to your surgery, our doctors will review with you the type of anesthetic recommended for your surgery, as well as the way you’re likely to feel during and after the operation.
 The following types of anesthesia will be discussed to control your pain and anxiety:

 - Local Anesthesia

 Patients often describe their feelings during surgery as comfortable and surprisingly pleasant.
 After surgery, you may be prescribed medication to help keep you as comfortable as possible.